nkbinnovations/reusable-workflows/README.md

   - **packer_action:** *(optional)*

-    The Packer action to apply on the packer configuration files in the user repository. `default('plan')`
+    The Packer action to apply on the packer configuration files in the user repository. `default('inspect')`

   example
   ```YAML